FITNESS HQ

 Start by facing the rig and grasping the band in your hand.
 Then, turn the opposite direction of the arm you’re stretching — turn right if you’re stretching your left shoulder — around into the band.

-21. Super Front Rackcrossfit mobility
+21. Super Front Rack

 These are great for when you’ve been doing a lot of kipping movements and you want to stretch that lower arm, armpit and chest area.